 However, vaccines tend to have just about 250 MICROgrams of aluminum.
 This is compared to the roughly 10–20 MILLIgrams of aluminum found in each tablet of buffered aspirin.
 And don’t get me started on antiperspirants or anti-acids because the amount in these is substantially higher.

 With that being said, we also need to understand that there might be an issue regarding the bioaccumulation of aluminum in the brain.
 Specifically regarding the nanoparticles of aluminum from the vaccines.
 There is not much information on this, but the alarms have been sounded.
-I will leave you a video to watch at the end regarding this topic.
+I will leave you a video at the end regarding this topic.

 Mercury is another one that many are concerned about.
 Arguably, injecting any amount of mercury isn’t a good idea.
 We can probably all agree on that.
 Of course, neither is eating it, yet, we do that much more than you might want to consider.
 Let me explain.

 When inorganic mercury is converted to methylmercury by bacteria in the sea, it ends up in the fish we eat, and it can potentially cause neurological disorders for us.
 Of course, I will probably not stop eating my fish anytime soon.
 It’s a personal choice, but I do things to help clear such material from my body.

 When it comes to vaccines, some vaccines indeed contain a substance known as “Thimerosal,” which is a mercury-containing preservative.
 This type of mercury turns into ETHYLmercury in our bodies, not METHYLmercury.
 So that’s not entirely terrible.
 The good news is that they have taken this out of vaccines for children.
 However, that leaves some still available for adults.